aaronsherwood/liveCoding/flok.md

 ### MIDI

-You can evaluate the following lines of code on the hydra side in flok to enable midi:
+MIDI is enabled by default in our class flok instance.
+If you are using a different flok you can evaluate the following lines of code on the hydra side in flok to enable midi:

 ```
 // enable WebMidi